VipraTyagi/python-chatbot/README.md

-# python-deep-learning-chatbot
+# Chatbot
 The project is completed as part of the course Artificial Intelligence and the Web at University of Osnabrück.
-A deep learning chatbot created with Python and Flask.
+A chatbot created with Python and Flask.

 To get started follow the steps below: